You Spent Hours Picking Paint Colors, Then Ruined It All With a Fan Light

 Frequently Asked Questions

-What color temperature is best for a living room ceiling fan?
+Q: What color temperature is best for living rooms in Florida?

-How many lumens should a ceiling fan light have?
+Q: How many lumens should a ceiling fan light have in California?

 Last updated: April 2026. warmiplanet specializes in energy-efficient DC motor ceiling fans with integrated smart lighting.
-2-year product warranty + 10-year motor care program.
 Available on Amazon and at warmiplanet.com.